-SOCW 441-3 Social Work and Substance Abuse Social Work and Substance Abuse examines alcohol and other drugs in terms of their effects on individuals, families and society.
-It also looks at different roles of social workers and human service workers in helping people deal with and understand alcohol and drug abuse.
+SOCW 441-3 Social Work and Substance Use This course examines alcohol and other drugs in terms of their effects on individuals, families and society.
+It also looks at different roles of social workers and human service workers in helping people deal with and understand alcohol and drug use.